-Each spring, the Friends of the University of Delaware Library sponsors a dinner in northern New Castle County to gather and celebrate shared interest in the humanities.
+Each spring, the Friends of the University of Delaware Library sponsors a dinner to gather and celebrate shared interest in the humanities.
 All members, students, faculty, staff and the community-at-large are invited to this event, which features a prominent keynote speaker, historian or author.
 In the past, speakers have included Wil Haygood, Margaret MacMillan, Rick Steves, Jennet Conant and Judith “Miss Manners” Martin to name a few.

 Past Annual Dinners